nextcloud/appstore/CONTRIBUTING.md

     make test

+### Linting/Coding-Style

 Your source code files can be linted with:

     make lint

 Travis-CI also runs TSLint.
 You will have to install and run TSLint locally since we do not trust the company that develops it: the lib is developed by Palantir, a large American NSA/CIA contractor.
 If you do not want to do that you can run the linting on Travis-CI when creating a pull request.

+If you are interested in adding a CSS lint tool, feel free to do so :)

 ### Sign your work